 I'm writing for myself.
 It's important when designing communication to know what you want to say, who you want to say it to and how you want them to feel.
-This isn't that – it's not designer communication – I'm writing for myself
+This isn't that – it's not designer communication – it's my personal notes

-So why write at all?
-Clear your head, get your thoughts in line, practice articulation, store some of your thoughts elsewhere.
-A friend and ex-colleague, Jorge, called it external memory and I think that makes a lot of sense.
+So why write?
+Clear one's head, get your thoughts in line, practice articulation, store some of your thoughts elsewhere.
+A buddy and ex-colleague Jorge called it external memory and I think that makes a lot of sense.

 MVP vs Creative Block

-After years of practicing and promoting Agile and Lean Software Development for other people, I realised I was holding myself back from publishing a website, writing "blog" posts and generally putting my stuff online.
-I've helped clients overcome exactly this sort of block to "Going live".
+After years of practicing and promoting Agile and Lean Software Development on other people's projects, I realised I was holding myself back from publishing a website, writing "blog" posts and generally putting my stuff online.
+I helped clients overcome exactly this sort of block to "Going live".
 It can seem like a bigger deal than it really is but there are antidotes.